Nutrients For Your Liver Health

 Keeping your liver in good shape is important for maintaining health.

-Here are our favourite foods to support liver health!
+Here are our favourite nutrient dense foods to support liver health!

 • Dandelion root extract is derived from the root of the common dandelion plant, scientifically known as Taraxacum officinale.
 Dandelion has been traditionally used for its properties that contribute to liver and digestive health, it is also a mild diuretic supporting kidney health.
 Dandelion contains various bioactive compounds, including taraxacin and taracerin.
 These two bitter compounds contribute to the plant's digestive benefits.